ilija-the/vendrithvault/content/Myths & Religion/Other Deities/Macabre Maelstrom.md

 #deities
-A heretical version of [[Promised Revealer]] worship, often held by [[Orcs]]s that have splintered and become warlike nomads or tribes in various corners of the world.
+A heretical version of [[Promised Revealer]] worship, often held by [[Orcs]] that have splintered and become warlike nomads or tribes in various corners of the world.

 [[Cosmology of Vendrith]]